About The Fund

 Lesleigh Sisson, has been committed to serving the O&P community since 1992.
 Prior to starting O and P Insight, she served as Director of Administration for a multi-practice company.
 During her experiences in administrative and clinical support roles she recognized the need to assist dedicated professionals working toward this common goal: to provide excellent patient-centered care while achieving successful reimbursement.

-Lesleigh helps independent O&P practices to not only survive but also to thrive in today's challenging and ever-changing healthcare environment with its demands for efficient work flow and successful compliance.
-In addition, Lesleigh is a partner in two O&P practices.
+Lesleigh helps independent O&P practices to not only survive but also to thrive in today’s challenging and ever-changing healthcare environment with its demands for efficient work flow and successful compliance.

 Mary is an Area Manager for Prosthetics with Ossur Americas.
 She is responsible for sales and marketing of prosthetic products, clinical and product education in a 3-state territory.
 She has worked in both upper and lower extremity prosthetics for the past 7 years and has a varied background in the DME medical and reimbursement industries.
 "Working in the prosthetics industry is not only challenging but extremely rewarding.
 To enable individuals to improve their quality of life through the programs offered through OPAF will be a privilege to be part of."